-Every aspect of Madison Prep's culture will be grounded in our mission: preparing all students for success at a four-year college or university by instilling in them excellence, pride, leadership, and service.
-The schools' mission, philosophy, educational strategies and its following core values will define the school's culture and shape the attitudes and behaviors of all members of the school community.
+Every aspect of Madison Prep's culture will be grounded in our mission: preparing all students for success at a four-year college or university by instilling in them Excellence, Leadership, Pride and Service.
+The schools' mission, philosophy, educational strategies and its following core values will define the schools culture and shape the attitudes and behaviors of all members of the school community.